 Getting Around the Museum

-- The Museum’s Feinberg, Lower Rose, and Lee galleries and the Lois Foster Wing are accessible to visitors using mobility devices and strollers.
+- All public areas of the museum are accessible to visitors using mobility devices and strollers.

 - The Rose offers a limited number of manual wheelchairs to visitors free of charge on a first-come, first-served basis.